Sterling Free Public Carnegie Library

-The Sterling Free Public Carnegie Library is a Carnegie library located at 132 N. Broadway in Sterling, Kansas.
+The Sterling Free Public Carnegie Library is a Carnegie library located at 132 N. Broadway in Sterling, Kansas, United States.
 The library was built in 1916 through a $10,000 grant from the Carnegie Foundation and housed Sterling's library association, which formed in 1902.
 Architect R. W. Stookey of George P. Washburn & Co. designed the library in the Jacobethan style.
 The one-story red brick building features a cross gable roof.
 The main entrance is in a projecting gabled pavilion; its doorway has a quoined limestone surround.
 The frieze over the doorway and a date tablet in the entrance's gable are also made of limestone.

 The library was added to the National Register of Historic Places on June 25, 1987.